jkozik/signalwireagendsdk/README.md

     tty: true
     restart: unless-stopped(
 ```
-I have GOOGLE and SignalWire Markup environment variables.
-I have a .env file with the secrets.
-The script will not work without these.
+I have GOOGLE and SignalWire Markup environment variables held in a .env file.
+The script will not work without these correctly provisioned.
+See sections below for instructions for setting these variables.

 ## docker-compose.yml
 The build is very straight forward: